ntk-nguyen/SupplyChainEthereumDapp/README.md

 ## Libraries
 I used the `Roles` library to provide add and remove functions to different access control contracts in the supply chain, `truffle-hd-wallet-provider` to sign transactions for addresses, and `truffle-assertions` to track events as `.watch()` syntax is deprecated in web3 v1.2.1.

+## IPFS
+IPFS was not used in this project.

 ## Versions
+* Program version number v1.0
 * node v10.16.3
 * truffle v5.1.12
 * truffle-hdwallet-provider v6.9.0